IN2-Moist/2Take1-Moist-Script/README.md

  Anti Player Ped

   Improved Since Last Release: Player in any vehicle goes in sphere they get Destroyed WIP needs some tweaking maybe a little over the top
-  Anti Player Ped does same as above only they don’t need to be in any vehicle
+  Anti Player Ped does same as above only they donâ€™t need to be in any vehicle

  Anti Projectile